 My dissertation proposal was approved in December 2024.
 What I found interesting is that it took me over 3 years to realize that the starting point with which I originally applied to York University was indeed going to be the focal point of my dissertation.
 Let me explain:

-When I first applied to the Computational Art PhD program at York U., my statement of intent described some of the findings and insights I gained from my masters thesis, completed in 2016.
+When I first applied to the Computational Art PhD program at York University, my statement of intent described some of the findings and insights I gained from my masters thesis, completed in 2016.
 It dealt with the weaving a human relatable narrative around data analysis and its visualization.
-Data – any data – is by nature quantifiable.
+Data – any data – is by its nature, quantifiable.
 We, as humans, need to interpret it in a way that makes sense to us, and present a relatable, structured, and logical narrative.
 This allows us to find useful data patterns, relationships, and connections that help us tell a story with the data within our human realm of experience.

 The approach that I contemplated using was combining aspects of Artificial Life (ALife) within data collection and visualization, and integrate them as to provide deeper insights into pattern recognition within data sets.
 Yet, rather than using the accepted methods of ALife, typically involving variations of cellular automata, flocking systems, and a virtual synthesis of biological behaviors represented in a virtual environment, I began thinking about what would happen if we shifted the perspective and looked at the data from the point-of-view of the ALife agents.